 Why Has Geisha Only Become Popular Recently?

-Geisha made its spotlight ‘arrival’ to the world in 2004 as the varietal that took the prize at the Best Of Panama (BOP) competition.
+Geisha arrived in the world in 2004 when it took the prize at the Best Of Panama (BOP) competition.
 The BOP is a coffee cupping competition that was established in 1997 by the Specialty Coffee Association of Panama (SCAP).
-The best beans from the Panama highlands battle it out to win a place in a special internet auction that fetches high prices.
+The best beans battle it out to win a place in a special internet auction that fetches high prices.
 Since then this varietal has been creating waves in the coffee scene, as well as in all coffee championships worldwide.

 Geisha tree.
 Credit: Panama Carmen